About the School of Architecture & Design

 • We collaborate on projects with other universities, community groups, government officials, professional associations, and interdisciplinary partners.

-• Our Advisory Board is made up of world class leaders in the profession who provide valuable advice and guidance.
+• Our Advisory Board is comprised of world-class leaders in the profession who provide valuable advice and guidance.

 • Our students and faculty receive patents, awards, and invitations to lecture or consult, and have even been invited to testify before the U.S. House of Representatives on the importance of renewable energy.

-• Alumni participation and support has risen to record levels.
+• Alumni participation and support have risen to record levels.

-Significant historic milestones of the School of Architecture and Design include:
+Historic Milestones of the School of Architecture and Design

 1973: The New York Board of Regents of the State of New York authorized New York Tech to offer a five-year professional architecture program.
 The degree path is implemented as an option in the third year of the existing four-year curriculum.